 Doing the math on how much to sell to cover the down payment, the emergency fund, and the taxes can get a little complicated, which is why it’s best to work with a financial advisor so you’re not guessing willy-nilly and landing yourself in financial trouble.

-Step 4: Sell Your Stock Options
+Step 4: Selling Your Stock or Options to Buy a House

 Once you know how much you need, it’s time to start selling.